 - The clan of Zerahites: Josh 7:17 – In this case, Zerah is not a specific person’s name but a name of a clan.

-note: Hebrew root is generally composed of three consonants without vowels and conjugated in the stems of verb, noun, and adjective.
+You need to understand that Hebrew root is generally composed of three consonants without vowels and conjugated in the stems of verb, noun, and adjective.
 If a root is conjugated as a proper noun, the noun’s meaning is related to the meaning of the root, of course.
 Let’s take a loot at the meaning of each name

 - Achan: the meaning is uncertain, but some argue that the word means”to be curved.”
 The name is attested in extrabiblical sources as well.

 - Achar: the root of the word means “to break, disturb, and destroy.”
 The name, Ochran, (in Num 1:13; 2:27; 7:22, 77; 10:26) shares the same root with it.
 Achar appears nowhere else, including in extrabiblical sources but in 1 Chr 2:7.